owenhejna/garden_phenology/README.md

 3. Create plots using R script
 Delete the first row from your google sheet data (the row that denotes when you read in from epi) and then save it as a .csv file.
-Run "" code, change file paths if need be (filepaths in R code are relatively pathed by default, downloading the whole repo is probably easiest option).
+Run phenoplotting.R code, change file paths if need be (filepaths in R code are relatively pathed by default, downloading the whole repo is probably easiest option).

 Example of plot using testdata_2025.csv
 ![Plot](plots/garden_phenology_full_range.png)